Updated Feb 02, 2026

 4. On success: update User plan, store payment record, notify user

-External databases: Consider Xano or Airtable via External Collections when you need advanced scale or querying.
+External databases: Consider Xano or Airtable via External Collections when you need advanced querying or want to centralize data across multiple applications.

 Designing Responsive Web and Mobile Interfaces